DataSF/datasf.github.io/academy/_posts/2017-12-22-intro-to-power-bi.md

 ---
-title: Intro to Power BI
+title: Intro to Power BI [OPEN FOR ENROLLMENT]
 description: >-
   This course is designed to give you a strong foundation in Power BI and a jump-start on your 1st Power BI project.
 Power BI is a powerful, low-cost